Menu

 Auditability

-If you already have Verifiable Credentials use cases in motion, treat this primer as a common language for decision‑making.
-If you are starting, use it to align on governance, lifecycle controls, and the adoption path before committing to architecture or vendors.
+If you already have VC use cases in motion, use this primer as a common language for decision-making.
+If you are starting, use it to align governance, lifecycle controls, wallet expectations, and verifier policy before committing to architecture or vendors.

 Looks good!